gofastlily/gen-1-minimum-battles/README.md

 Your losses will be tracked, as well as the number of Rare Candies you use.
 If you can beat Yellow Version, you'll unlock Red Version!

+## What People are Saying

+> Feels more like an arcade mode than a "hack"
+>
+> \- Axeljk

 ## Installation

-Installation will generate a romfile called `minbattles.gbc` with `sha1` hash of `14f11fd5adaaea2cc2f2f75e15708f47372777fe`.
+Installation will generate a romfile called `minbattles.gbc` with `sha1` hash of `168578901a646b51459a7952c36266e628d78068`.

 ### Classic Installation